PhantomDraft/phantomdraft.github.io/content/en/articles/The Cabin for Grooming.md

 	<p><strong>Prompt:</strong> A dark fantasy Halloween-themed art piece with elements of pin-up style.
 The focal point is a large, ornate mirror with bulbs around the frame, placed in the center of a wall that is fully built with shelves.
 These shelves are filled with 12 porcelain masks, each with a different expression like happy, sad, serious, angry, and more.
 The masks are arranged under a glass display case that gives a retro feel, adding more detail and elegance to the scene.
 Underneath each mask, there is a section with unreadable text, adding an eerie yet elegant atmosphere.
 In the reflection of the mirror, a shadowy figure holding a camera can be seen, as if filming or watching the viewer.
 Part of the mirror is obscured by a larger, partially drawn curtain, enhancing the mystery.
 The lighting is dim and moody, creating deep shadows that enhance the Gothic, vintage feel of the room.
 The mirror, surrounded by soft, glowing bulbs, adds a pin-up style contrast, while the pink pumpkin-shaped ottoman (pouf) in front of the mirror maintains a playful touch.
 The overall mood is dark, elegant, and slightly unsettling, with a blend of elegance, mystery, and pin-up elements.</p>
 </div>

-The dressing room with shelves lined with masks is a reference to a conversation between my wife and me about “wearing masks in life.”
+The dressing room with shelves lined with masks is a reference to a conversation between my wife and me about “wearing masks in life”.
 Some are for family, others for work, others for something else… there are many.

 #### The Person Inside the Mirror

-The person inside the mirror was initially meant to be a simple reference to myself, watching as my wife changes her masks, and to a scene from *Cabin in the Woods*, where the characters find a room behind the glass.
+The person inside the mirror was initially meant to be a simple reference to myself, watching as my wife changes her masks, and to a scene from Cabin in the Woods, where the characters find a room behind the glass.

 Unfortunately, it took on a more metaphorical meaning: perhaps the person in the mirror is simply observing the monster, or perhaps they are the monster themselves.